-The Sipwise C5-starting from mr5.5.1 release-implements software licensing primarily for the commercial products PRO and CARRIER.
+The Sipwise C5 implements software licensing primarily for the commercial products PRO and CARRIER.
 However as a CE platform operator you may also see a new process running on the system: "licensed".
 The only purpose of this software module is to collect anonymous statistics about the system usage, namely the following performance indicators are recorded:

-- · number of provisioned subscribers
+- number of provisioned subscribers

 - · number of registered subscribers

 - · number of concurrent calls